-In addition to items described as not fundable under General Information, the following items are ineligible for funding:
+In addition to the items described as not fundable under General Information, the following items are ineligible for funding:

-• Ongoing cost of a shared workforce beyond the end date of the grant agreement.
+Ongoing cost of a shared workforce beyond the end date of the grant agreement.
 These should be factored into the partners' long-term plan and budget for sustainability.

-The following advice corresponds to sections of the application form and is additional to the guidance provided above.
+The following advice corresponds to sections of the application form.